-- Select the Column whose values you wish to count. - Set Sort by depending on whether you wish to sort alphabetically by the Text in the left column or numerically by the Count in the right column. - Set Order depending on whether you wish to sort Ascending or Descending.
+- Uncheck automatic new column name to set a name for the newly created column in New column name. - Select the Column whose values you wish to count. - Set Sort by depending on whether you wish to sort alphabetically by the Text in the left column or numerically by the Count in the right column.

-- Uncheck case sensitive to convert everything to lower case before counting. - Check drilldown to allow double-clicking a row in the data table to drilldown to the rows that contributed to this value in the upstream data.
+- Set Order depending on whether you wish to sort Ascending or Descending. - Uncheck case sensitive to convert everything to lower case before counting. - Check drilldown to allow double clicking a row in the data table to drilldown to the rows that contributed to this value in the upstream data.

-- Date and number values are treated as text. - Use Rename Cols to change the new column name. - Use Scale to convert the results to percentages.
+- Date and number values are treated as text. - Use Rename Cols to change the new column name. - Use Scale to convert the results to percentages. - If case sensitive is unchecked, the case of the first value encountered is used.
+You can use a Sort or Case transform before Count if you want to control the case shown.

 - Ngram

 - Unique

 - Total

+- Moving

 - Pivot

 - Stats

 - Summary

-2.3.12 Cross
+2.3.13 Cross